 - 1. Parental notification will consist of a copy of the decision letter sent to the student and a cover letter to the parents (and, at the discretion of the vice president for student affairs, any other written materials deemed informative). - 2.
-This notification will occur once the imposed conduct sanctions are final, at the expiration of any appeals process.
-Cases involving alcohol or drug violations by students under the age of 21 will likely result in a notification being sent to parents.
+This notification will occur once the imposed sanctions are final, at the expiration of any appeals process and will be limited to cases brought before the Student Conduct Board, College Hearing Panel and administrative hearings held at those levels as well disciplinary conferences that result in any type of probationary status.
+Cases handled by a residence hall director are normally excluded from the notification process (except for cases involving alcohol policy violations).
 Exceptions may also be made for repeated, minor offenses by a dependent student on any type of probation that could result in removal from the residence hall or other campus housing.
 In these cases, the residence hall director will consult with the student conduct officer in making the decision to notify the parents. - 3.
-In disciplinary cases that involve a student who engages in behavior that poses a serious threat to one's own physical or emotional safety or the physical or emotional safety of others, the director of student conduct or their designee shall notify the parents of dependent students.
+In disciplinary cases that involve a student who engages in behavior that poses a serious threat to one's own physical or emotional safety or the physical or emotional safety of others, the director of student conduct or his/her designee shall notify the parents of dependent students.